 The following documents introduce specific Healthcare Effectiveness Data and Information Set (HEDIS) quality measures.
 They also list codes from several coding systems that can be used to document diagnosis and treatment.

-Health care practitioners who have questions about these materials may contact their provider representative.
+Health care practitioners who have questions about these materials may contact their provider representatives.